lucashertzog/ResPrj_VACS_Lesotho_2018_Social_Protection/README.md

 ## Overview

-The pipeline is divided into several steps:
+The pipeline is divided into:
 1. Load the required data.
 2. Create subsets of data for girls and boys.
 3. Declare survey design.